 You may have difficulty moving your neck.
 You may also have headaches, neck pain, or shoulder pain.
 Your neck muscles may have spasms, stiffness, or swelling.

 How is spasmodic torticollis diagnosed?

-- Electromyography: This is also called an EMG.
-An EMG is done to test the function of your muscles and the nerves that control them.
+- Electromyography (EMG) is done to test your muscles and the nerves that control them.
 Electrodes (wires) are placed on the area of muscle being tested.
 Needles that enter your skin may be attached to the electrodes.
 The electrical activity of your muscles and nerves is measured by a machine attached to the electrodes.
 Your muscles are tested at rest and with activity.

 How is spasmodic torticollis treated?

 - Muscle relaxers decrease pain and muscle spasms.